Bellevue University in North Platte, Nebraska

 A: Students who enter a Bellevue University degree completion program should have an associate's degree or about 60 credit hours.
 This ensures that all students in the program have the academic background necessary to tackle the content of the major area of study.
 It also ensures that your classmates have the same level of preparation that you do.

 All undergraduate students at Bellevue University also are required to take a cluster of courses on American Vision and Values called the Kirkpatrick Signature Series.
 The Signature Series takes three months to complete.
-While some students enroll in the Signature Series simultaneous to their major program, it is not advised.

 - Q: I see Bellevue University degrees are based on semester credit hours and other universities (typically community colleges) use quarter credit hours.
 Is there a difference – and, if so, what is the difference?